-Cornwall is one of the UKs top foodie destitions.
-From freshly caught fish, hot buttery pasties and locally reared meat, there is something to tickle everyone's tastebuds.
+Cornwall is one of the UKs top foodie destinations.
+From freshly caught fish, hot buttery pasties and locally reared meat, there is something to tickle everyone's taste buds.

 Taking place over the weekend of 27-29 September, the new Truro Food Festival will celebrate the very best Cornish food and drink with over 30,000 visitors.
 The festival will be centred around Lemon Quay, with pop-up events and activities taking place across the city.